IAG CEO says would like group to continue to have presence at Gatwick

-LONDON (Reuters) - The chief executive of British Airways-owner IAG (ICAG.L) Willie Walsh said on Thursday that his personal was that the airline group should continue to have a presence at London’s Gatwick Airport.
+LONDON, May 7 (Reuters) - The chief executive of British Airways-owner IAG Willie Walsh said on Thursday that his personal was that the airline group should continue to have a presence at London’s Gatwick Airport.

 “I would like to see us continuing to have a presence at Gatwick but that’s just a personal opinion, it’s not going to influence the consultation that will take place,” Walsh told investors on a call.